Open Bible Data Home About News OET Key

 but such idle people are always hungry.

-he will reward anyone who does so.
+he will reward anyone who does this.

 19 Very angry people will pay for being angry;

-20 Pay attention to what people advise you to do and let people teach you
+20 Pay attention to what people advise you to do and let people teach you.

 21 People plan to do many things,